integrated-ethics/web/content/labs/avoiding-algorithmic-bias.md

 > The churn model took into account some of the metrics you might
 > expect, including the average time people stuck around on previous
 > jobs.
 But they also found some intriguing correlations.
 People the
-> system classified as "creative types" tended to stay longer at the
+> system classified as “creative types” tended to stay longer at the
-> job, while those who scored high on "inquisitiveness" were more likely
+> job, while those who scored high on “inquisitiveness” were more likely
 > to set their questioning minds towards other opportunities.
 >
 > But the most problematic correlation had to do with geography.
 Job